NeuroTechX/ntx_slack_archive/general.md

  >Ok cool!
 I'm interested in ECoG though. bciguy I think that discussion was deleted by slack.
 It's not exist anymore.

+10/28/2017 1:47 AM

+ **hassan** :

+ >I will keep an eye on the transfer learning for sure.
+However, the question is transfer learning from what?